-This month we celebrate not only Women’s History Month but also the 100th anniversary of the ratification of the 19th Amendment.
+This month we celebrate not only Women’s History Month, but also the 100th anniversary of the ratification of the 19th Amendment.
 Taking a moment to reflect on this important milestone, what strikes me is that as our society progresses, it’s easy to take for granted fundamental rights – like voting.

 It’s important to remember that it was not a forgone conclusion that women’s right to vote would be achieved.
 In fact, I was recently reading a trivia book with my son, who was appalled to learn that it was illegal for women to wear pants in Paris in the early 1900s.
 His outrage at the “silly” pants laws of years past shows how far many societies have come, and also puts into context just how hard the mission of the suffragettes was to achieve.
-Beginning in the mid-19th century, several generations of suffrage supporters lectured, wrote, marched, lobbied, and practiced civil disobedience to achieve what many Americans considered a radical change of the Constitution.
-Few early supporters lived to see the final victory in 1920.
+Beginning in the mid-19th century, several generations of suffrage supporters lectured, wrote, marched, lobbied and practiced civil disobedience to achieve what many Americans considered a radical change of the Constitution.
+Few early supporters lived to see final victory in 1920.

 That’s a long way of saying that we all need to vote.
-For many women in the world, this freedom remains elusive, and the very least we can do is exercise this fundamental right.
+For many women in the world, this freedom remains elusive and the very least we can do is exercise this fundamental right.
 And, it’s completely your choice whether you wear pants to the voting booth!

-As a young girl, I adored the “Little House on the Prairie” books by Laura Ingalls Wilder.
+Create – As a young girl, I adored the Little House on the Prairie books by Laura Ingalls Wilder.
 Her ability to transport me from suburban Maryland to the plains of Kansas and the idea that a young girl could be so free and adventurous inspired me.
 Since then, I’ve become a fan of many other creative female writers like Jane Austen, Joan Didion, Harper Lee, Margaret Atwood, J.K.
-Rowling, Alice Walker, and countless others.
-In their own ways, each of these women created worlds that invite us to learn and grow.
+Rowling, Alice Walker and countless others.
+In their own ways, each of these women created worlds which invite us to learn and grow.

 Closer to home, the Adobe & Women employee network is launching a new video series called Adobe WE (Women Executives Leadership series).
-These videos will feature candid conversations among female leaders at Adobe about topics of importance to us all, like navigating your career, building influence, and exercising your seat at the table.
-These are great examples of women who create, focus, and lead.
+These videos will feature candid conversations among female leaders at Adobe about topics of importance to us all, like navigating your career, building influence and exercising your seat at the table.
+These are great examples of women who create, focus and lead.

-Something magical happens when strong, competent, and honest women get together to talk.
-I emerged from the discussion feeling excited and challenged by the creativity, focus, and leadership of these women — and I hope you will, too.
+Something magical happens when strong, competent and honest women get together to talk.
+I emerged from the discussion feeling excited and challenged by the creativity, focus and leadership of these women and I hope you will too.